vonvoo/vonvoo.github.io/_posts/2023-04-05-Digital-Asset-Fragility.md

 Traveling.
 ##### Current Technical posture:
-Already signed into email on the laptop and phone with the passwords saved to the browser's built in password saver.
-Your passwords are synced to your phone through this browser or Google account.
+Might be already signed into email on the laptop and phone with the passwords saved to the browser’s built in password saver.
+Your passwords are synced to your devices through this browser account, or Google account, or iCloud Keychain.

 Your bank 2FA codes are sent to the phone number tied to your physical SIM card in the phone.

 ###### Relatively common events:
 There is a fire in the apartment and digital devices are destroyed.